Judge Dee: Van Gulik's stories

 Van Gulik began writing his own novels with the character, eventually authoring sixteen books.
 Van Gulik was careful in writing the main novels to deal with cases wherein Dee was newly appointed to a city, thereby isolating him from the existing lifestyle and enabling him to maintain an objective role in the books.
 Van Gulik's novels and stories are often referred to as the Shih Ti.

 Dee is initially assisted only by his faithful clerk, Sergeant Hoong Liang, an old family retainer.
 In The Chinese Gold Murders, which describes Dee's initial appointment and first criminal cases, the judge encounters two highwaymen, euphemistically called "men of the green woods", Ma Joong and Chiao Tai, who attempt to rob him but are so impressed with his character that they give up their criminal careers and join his retinue on the spot.
 This encounter is recounted in a short flashback passage in the original Di Gong An, taking place when the two are already long-serving loyal members of his retinue.
-A little later, in The Chinese Lake Murders, a third criminal, Tao Gan, an itinerant confidence trickster and swindler, similarly joins.
+A little later, in The Chinese Lake Murders, an itinerant confidence trickster and swindler, Tao Gan, similarly joins.
 Judge Dee ends his career in Murder in Canton being promoted to the position of senior Metropolitan Judge in the capital, and his assistants obtain official ranks in the Army and civil service.

 Van Gulik also wrote a series of newspaper comics about Judge Dee in 1964–1967, which totalled 19 adventures.
 The first four were regular balloon strips, but the later 15 had the more typically Dutch textblock under the pictures.

-Judge Dee, naturally, is responsible for deciding sentences as well as assessing guilt or innocence, although van Gulik notes in the stories that all capital punishments must be referred to and decided by officials in the capital.
+Judge Dee is responsible for deciding sentences as well as assessing guilt or innocence, although van Gulik notes in the stories that all capital punishments must be referred to and confirmed by officials in the capital.
 One of the sentences he frequently has to deal with is slow slicing; if he is inclined to mercy, he orders the final, fatal, cut to be made first, thus rendering the ceremony anticlimactic.

 Van Gulik's Judge Dee novels have been translated into Chinese.